tyger07/BF4-Server-Stats/readme.txt

 ## Changelog:

+12-3-2014:
+- Increased font size in banner graph for better visibility for those with wonky php GD extension
+- Fixed serverbanner.php directory location in server info tab
+- Removed combined rank calculation from combined player stats pages due to large database load for those with many combined players

 11-22-2014:
 - Made alignment changes to banner image and fixed graph going off the chart in some cases in banner image
-- Added optional "&cc=.." query URL query string item to change the country flag displayed in the banner image
+- Added optional "&cc=.."
+URL query string variable to change the country flag displayed in the banner image

 11-21-2014:
 - Added Final Stand maps and ranks